darthidi0t/f5-waap-training/lab4/index.rst

 Lab 4: Protecting a Private Endpoint
 ====================================

-In the previous lab you learned how a VoltMesh node can be deployed
+In the previous lab you learned how a Cloud Mesh node can be deployed

-In this next lab we will look at two additional topologies of how you can use a "VoltMesh" node to secure traffic that is going to an endpoint that is not directly exposed to the Internet.
+In this next lab we will look at two additional topologies of how you can use a "Cloud Mesh" node to secure traffic that is going to an endpoint that is not directly exposed to the Internet.

 .. toctree::